crizmo/KAnki/README.md

 > Huge thanks to [PolishPenguin](https://github.com/polish-penguin-dev) for lending a hand — couldn’t do it without them!

-## ⚠️ Project Status: Under Development
+## ⚠️ Project Status: Active Development

-**NOTE:** This project is currently in early development and doesn't work fully yet.
-Some features may be broken or incomplete.
-Actively looking for developers to contribute!
+**NOTE:** This project is now functional, with key features like vocabulary flashcards and JLPT level filtering working as intended.
+Contributions are still welcome to enhance the app further!

 ## Features

 - Spaced repetition system to optimize learning
-- Japanese vocabulary flashcards with JLPT levels
+- Japanese vocabulary flashcards with JLPT levels (N5-N4 included by default)
-- Built-in default deck with basic vocabulary
+- Built-in default deck with 100 vocabulary words (50 N5 and 50 N4)
-- Option to download additional JLPT vocabulary from an online API
-- Ability to add custom flashcards
 - Filtering by JLPT level (N5-N1)
 - Progress tracking